 Key Takeaways

-How to Spot Sinus Pause >3 Seconds on Your Watch ECG?
+So What Does Sinus Pause >3 Seconds Look Like on My Watch ECG?

 Note: When sinus arrest reaches or exceeds 6 seconds, it is considered a medical emergency.

 The seriousness of the pause depends on its length and duration.
-People with sinus pause >3 seconds will experience signs and symptoms of decreased cardiac output (bradycardia) if it occurs on a frequent basis.
+People with Sinus Pause >3 Seconds will experience signs and symptoms of decreased cardiac output if it occurs on a frequent basis.
 The pauses may also cause periods of ischemia (when cells are deprived of oxygen), hypotension (low blood pressure), dizziness, and syncope (loss of consciousness).
-However, common symptoms include:
+Common symptoms include:

 - A sensation of rapid, fluttering heartbeats (palpitations)